 Biofuels will generally be either an ethanol blend with petrol for use in petrol engine vehicles or a vegetable oil/animal fat blend with diesel for use in diesel engine vehicles.

 In the interests of sustainability of natural resources and lowering carbon emissions, oil companies are looking to progressively introduce biofuels derived from renewable resources.

 Toyota Link is a multi-media system that works with compatible smartphones to access a suite of apps.
-Providing real-time information through your vehicle’s touchscreen display, the apps can perform useful functions such as weather forecasts, finding petrol station locations, or searching for local accommodation, restaurants and businesses.
-Unfortunately Toyota Link is currently not available to New Zealand drivers.
+Providing real-time information through your vehicle’s touchscreen display, the apps can perform functions such as weather forecasts, finding petrol station locations, or searching for local accommodation, restaurants and businesses.
+Toyota Link is not available to New Zealand drivers.

 Some models produced from mid-2013 onwards are Toyota Link compatible however this service is not operational in New Zealand.